Crow and Quartz Creek

 Building Wood Structures

-Trees are being sourced from overstocked forest stands within 200 ft of the stream channel.
-After being felled by chainsaw, MCF’s restoration crew uses a grip hoist to pull the trees into the channel and build log jams.
+Trees were sourced from overstocked forest stands within 200 ft of the stream channel.
+After being felled by chainsaw, MCF's restoration crew uses a grip hoist to pull the trees into the channel and build log jams.
 This method of wood placement is time-consuming; however it is low cost and has very low impact on the riparian area since there is no need for heavy equipment.
 Also, the ability to use whole trees allows for the construction of stable wood structures that will provide quality habitat to native fish for years to come.